getpelican/pelican/docs/install.rst

 Upgrading
 ---------

-If you installed a stable Pelican release via ``pip`` and wish to upgrade to the latest stable release, you can do so by adding ``--upgrade``::
+If you installed a stable Pelican release via Pip_ and wish to upgrade to the latest stable release, you can do so by adding ``--upgrade``::

     python -m pip install --upgrade pelican